TheJaredWilcurt/real-world-css-libraries/README.md

 Corpus of unminified, real-world, CSS files from open source projects.

-For use in minification tests and tooling benchmarks.
+For use in testing and benchmarking CSS tooling (minifiers, parsers, linters, pre/post-processors, etc).

 To see how various CSS Minification Tools perform when minifying these files: